$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 This channel has a ton of makeup transformation videos and gets over 10,000 views per day.

-If you ask me, this is the type of channel that most people should want to create.
+If you ask me, this is the type of channel that most people should want to create for their own business.
 You source content, add a voiceover, publish videos, and make money from your YouTube channel.

 Trust me when I say that it’s much easier to manage this channel than a personality-driven one.